subsquid/docs/docs/troubleshooting.md

 # Troubleshooting

-Common gotchas occuring while developing and deploying squids.
+Common gotchas occurring while developing and deploying squids.

 ### `QueryFailedError: relation does not exist`